rondharma/hpe-dev-portal/content/blog/getting-started-with-hpe-greenlake-api-for-backup-and-recovery.md

 ![API to get hypervisorId](/img/api-obtain-hypervisor-id.png)

 5. To set the virtual machine network to the correct network port group, I glanced into the existing virtual machine '0-Linux-Demo-V02', discovered the network port group “Mgmt-DPortGroup”, and obtained the network id.
 Currently, this API was not documented yet as part of the March 2024 release, but this API surely will be available in near future.
-From the list of the network port group, I selected the associate port group of the virtual machine and copy the hypervisor-network-id using this API:
+From the list of the network port group, I selected the associate port group of the virtual machine and copy the hypervisor-network-id using this API: `GET /virtualization/v1beta1/hypervisor-managers/{{hyperVisorId}}/networks?select=id,displayName&filter=displayName eq 'Mgmt-DPortGroup'`.
-   **GET /virtualization/v1beta1/hypervisor-managers/{{hyperVisorId}}/networks?select=id,displayName&filter=displayName eq 'Mgmt-DPortGroup'**

 ![API to get network ID for VM](/img/api-to-get-the-network-id.png)

 4. After I obtained the parameters that were required to build the request body to recover a cloud recovery point from “0-Linux-Demo-VM02’, I constructed the JSON request body as shown in the below figure.
 To restore the recovery points into a new virtual machine, the restoreType key of the request body JSON structure was set to “ALTERNATE” as shown in the below figure.
 I also provided the new virtual machine name after the recovery, “0-Linux-Demo-VN02-2-05-04-2024_05:48_PM”.
-The API used for this:
+The API used for this: `POST /backup-recovery/v1beta1/virtual-machines/{{vmId}}/restore`
-   **POST /backup-recovery/v1beta1/virtual-machines/{{vmId}}/restore**

 ![API to recover a cloud protection copy from a VM](/img/api-restoring-a-cloud-protection-recovery-point.png)

 5. To validate that the recovery was completed, and I tracked the progress from the response using the async-operations API as shown below.
-The API used for this:
+The API used for this: `GET /data-services/v1beta1/async-operations/:id?select=associatedResources,createdAt,endedAt,error,displayName,healthStatus,id,customerId,progressPercent,name,type,state`.
-   **GET /data-services/v1beta1/async-operations/:id?select=associatedResources,createdAt,endedAt,error,displayName,healthStatus,id,customerId,progressPercent,name,type,state**

 ![Task Id confirming the completion of the recovery](/img/task-display-recovery-is-completed.png)